-These condensed consolidated interim financial statements include the accounts of the Company and its wholly-owned subsidiaries (Note 13).
+These consolidated financial statements include the accounts of the Company and its subsidiaries (Note 11).
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
-The financial statements of subsidiaries are included in the condensed consolidated interim financial statements from the date that control commences until the date that control ceases.

-All significant inter-company balances and transactions have been eliminated upon consolidation.
+The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
+All significant intercompany balances and transactions have been eliminated upon consolidation.

-Exploration and evaluation
+Exploration and evaluation mineral properties

 The Company is currently in the exploration stage with all of its mineral interests.
-Exploration and evaluation costs include the costs of acquiring licenses, costs incurred to explore and evaluate properties, and the fair value, upon acquisition, of mineral properties acquired in a business combination.
+Exploration and evaluation costs include the costs of acquiring concessions, costs incurred to explore and evaluate properties, and the fair value, upon acquisition, of mineral properties acquired in a business combination.
+Costs incurred before the Company has obtained the legal rights to explore an area are recognized in the statement of operations.